Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Kaplan vs Princeton Review GMAT

-A thorough comparison of the GMAT prep courses from Kaplan and Princeton Review
+A thorough comparison of the GMAT prep courses from Princeton Review and Kaplan (now Manhattan Prep)

 Given this is a lengthy, detailed comparison, we’ve included jump-to links above for your convenience.
 You may also want to check out our list of the best GMAT prep courses on the market before you start studying.

-In the video above, John from the Test Prep Insight team directly compares the GMAT prep courses from Princeton Review and Kaplan, explaining how these prep options stack up.
+In the video above, John from the Test Prep Insight team directly compares the GMAT prep courses from Princeton Review and Kaplan (Manhattan Prep), explaining how these prep options stack up.
 For more detail, be sure to continue reading our full, detailed comparison below.

 With the Self-Paced and Fundamentals courses, you will have access to over 3,000 practice questions.
 Even more practice questions are included with the GMAT 700+, where you will see more than 4,400.
 All three course options offer 10 full-length practice exams.